Patellofemoral Pain Syndrome (PFPS) is typically associated with trigger points

 Younger runners (teens) as well as those who run for recreational purposes tend to suffer most.
 But it's pretty common especially amongst hikers, cyclists. and even office workers who sit for long periods can develop this condition.

-A recent report in the USA estimated a PFS prevalence rate of 20% in student populations.
+A recent report in the USA estimated a PFPS prevalence rate of 20% in student populations.

 Interestingly around 40% of professional cyclists will develop a form of PFS each year, and we've certainly seen an increase in the number of amateur and leisure cyclists who we treat for knee problems.